 (including Pre-K and grade 6)

-Because of the specialized sequence of coursework taken in the Montessori program, the online lottery application process only permits rising Pre-Kindergarten, Kindergarten and first grade students to apply.
+Because of the specialized sequence of coursework taken in the Montessori program, the School Choice Lottery application process only permits rising Pre-Kindergarten, Kindergarten and First grade students to apply on the elementary level.
+On the secondary level the School Choice Lottery application process is only available for 7th grade.

-- Contact the Montessori school directly to arrange an appointment for a late entry assessment.
-An interview will be conducted by the school staff using a standardized late entry interview rubric.
-Scheduling an assessment may be dependent on program seat availability.
+- The school will arrange an interview which will be conducted by the school staff using a standardized late entry interview rubric.
+Additionally, a school visit may be scheduled to allow the student and parents to experience the Montessori environment and gauge compatibility.
+Scheduling an interview may be dependent on program seat availability and order in which your transfer application was received.

 - Within three business days of the assessment, the school will provide the family notice of the outcome on school letterhead.